-Easter Rice Krispie Treats are delicious sweet treats perfect for Easter desserts.
-Making rice krispie eggs is a fun way to take this classic, crunchy, easy dessert up a level.
+Rice Krispie Easter Eggs are delicious sweet treats perfect for Easter desserts.
+Making Easter rice krispies treats is a fun way to take this classic, crunchy, buttery, easy dessert up to the next level.

 Add in delicious candy melts, fun food coloring and adorable Easter sprinkles and you’re ready to create the best Easter treat ideas on the dessert table.